-Pearson Cycles, established in 1860, is the world’s oldest bike shop.
-The shop has remained in our family throughout the 150 years and we now represent the fifth generation of Pearsons to run the shop.
-You can read more about our heritage in the heritage section of our site.
+Welcome to Pearson Cycles established 1860, we are the world’s oldest bike shop.
+The shop has remained in our family for over 150 years and we now represent the fifth generation of Pearsons to run the shop.

 We strive to maintain the reputation set by the four previous generations, providing the very best help and advice to all our customers.
 Our aim is to cater for the more discerning customer, offering high quality cycles and equipment with a more personal, specialist service.
 We pick our brands and products very carefully to ensure that we offer the highest possible quality to our customers, both in terms of product range and after sale support.

-150 years of history have shaped the shop into what it is today and helped produce the thriving culture within our shop.
-We strive to employ knowledgeable, keen and friendly people, all of whom are keen riders and have first-hand experience from years of cycling on and off road.
+Years of history have shaped the shop into what it is today and helped produce a thriving cycling culture.
+We strive to employ knowledgeable and friendly people, all of whom are keen riders and have first-hand experience from years of cycling on or off road.
 If you’d like to meet our staff, why not pay us a visit, or have a look at our people page.

 Pearson has now opened a second shop in Sheen, London.
 This store is dedicated to performance cycling, with a range of road and triathlon dedicated models.
-The shop concept also incudes Pearson Cyclefit, Physiotherapy, sports massage, cycle servicing and cafe.
+The shop concept also incudes Pearson Cyclefit, Chiropractice, Physiotherapy, sports massage, cycle servicing and a coffee shop.

-We look forward to giving you a cycle experience that you will not forget and welcome you to Pearson Cycles.
+We look forward to giving you a cycle experience that you will not forget and welcome you once more to Pearson Cycles.

 Guy & William Pearson